 - Acrylic or tempera paint (any water-based opaque paint for kids)

 30 minutes to gather supplies and hollow the eggs

 Now let’s get started!

-First you need to empty out the egg white and yolk inside of each egg.
-This will leave you with an empty eggshell to decorate.
+First we need to empty out the egg white and yolk inside of each egg.
+This will leave us with an empty eggshell to decorate.